 A quick look at the components would reveal that the slowdown in employment was partly caused by a 34,000 drop in hiring in the retail sector, which is its biggest decline since October 2009.

 The good news is that the February NFP figure enjoyed a slight upward revision from 227,000 to 240,000 while the March jobless rate fell from 8.3% to 8.2%.
 Now, you know as well as I do that we should never take these numbers at face value.
 Let’s dig a little deeper and see how the labor market really fared last month.

 To the untrained eye, the drop in the unemployment rate may seem like good news.
 But you’ll soon realize that it’s quite the opposite once you see the declines in the participation rate and the under-employment rate.

-The participation rate, which measures the number of working-age individuals in the work force, dropped from 63.9% to 63.8% last month.
-Meanwhile, the under-employment rate, which includes part-time workers looking for full-time work and those who want work but have given up job-hunting, fell from 14.9% to 14.5%.
+The participation rate, which measures the number of working-age individuals in the workforce, dropped from 63.9% to 63.8% last month.
+Meanwhile, the under-employment rate, which includes part-time workers looking for full-time work and those who won’t work but have given up job-hunting, fell from 14.9% to 14.5%.

-What this basically tells us is that the unemployment rate didn’t drop because of jobs growth.
-Rather, it fell primarily because more people have left the work force out of despair.
+What this basically tells us is that the unemployment rate didn’t drop because of job growth.
+Rather, it fell primarily because more people have left the workforce out of despair.
 It’s practically an indication of lost hope!